hamed-shirbandi/TaskoMask/Src/Libraries/3-Domain/Domain/README.md

 This BC contains the core domain and talks about managing tasks.
 We implement it by rich domain model and use CQRS.
 This is the most important part of system.

 # What is ReadModel ?
 This is a place that we implement Data Model to be used in Queries (Read Side).
-It has its own database that is updated by listening to events on the write side..
+It has its own database that is updated by listening to events on the write side.
+Read Model for Authorization and Membership is on Write Side.
+It means we use Domain Model as Data Model for this 2 BC.

 # Features: